classicalacademicpress/heroku-buildpack-plug-static/README.md

 ## Configuration

-Create a `phoenix_static_buildpack.config` file in your app's root dir if you want to override the defaults.
+Create a `plug_static_buildpack.config` file in your app's root dir if you want to override the defaults.
 The file's syntax is bash.

-If you don't specify a config option, then the default option from the buildpack's [`phoenix_static_buildpack.config`](https://github.com/gjaldon/heroku-buildpack-phoenix-static/blob/master/phoenix_static_buildpack.config) file will be used.
+If you don't specify a config option, then the default option from the buildpack's [`plug_static_buildpack.config`](https://github.com/classicalacademicpress/heroku-buildpack-plug-static/blob/master/plug_static_buildpack.config) file will be used.

 __Here's a full config file with all available options:__